sadiecee/FoliumTutorial/README.md

 ```

 ## Maps with Pandas
+Okay, now that we have these libraries installed, we're going to jump right in with `Pandas`.
+We're going to be looking at housing data here from the US Department of Housing and Urban Development (HUD).
 Some of the housing data we are going to be using in this tutorial is too big for the repo here, so you're going to need to download the files directly from ArcGIS Online hub that stores the HUD products.

-### Housing Crisis

-For this tutorial, we will be using data from the US Department of Housing and Urban Development (HUD) to look at some questions of access to affordable, public housing.
-Because some of the datasets are quite large, you will need to download them from ArcGIS Online.
-However, this repo will contain sample datasets that you can download if you would prefer.
-The steps below will walk you through the datasets you will download and how to upload them into Colab.

 The two datasets we will be downloading are the Estimated Housing Authority Service Area and the Public Housing Buildings datasets.
 The Estimated Housing Authority Service Area is polygon based data, where the data is aggregated and summarized at the "service areas" created by HUD themselves.
 The second dataset, Public Housing Buildings, is point based data, with each point representing a public housing building.
 We will look at how to explore both types of data in this tutorial.